bazelbuild/bazel/site/docs/install.md

 ## Community-supported packages

-These packages are maintained by Bazel community members and are not officially supported by the Bazel Team.
+Bazel community members maintain these packages.
+The Bazel team does not officially support them.
 Please reach out to the respective package maintainers for support and questions.

 *   [Arch Linux](https://www.archlinux.org/packages/community/x86_64/bazel/)